SpM-lab/sparse-ir/README.rst

 with the python library.

-There is also a `Julia library`_ and (currently somewhat restricted) `Fortran library`_ available for the IR basis and sparse sampling.
+There is also a `Julia library`_ and (currently somewhat restricted) `C library with Fortran bindings`_ available for the IR basis and sparse sampling.

 .. _comprehensive tutorial: https://spm-lab.github.io/sparse-ir-tutorial
 .. _API documentation: https://sparse-ir.readthedocs.io